-12. The exchange of experience acquired in the course of projects implemented in the framework of IMPEL (European Union Network for the Implementation and Enforcement of Environmental Law) and the dissemination of the project’s results promotes the training of the acting environmental, nature conservation and water authorities.
+11. The exchange of experience acquired in the course of projects implemented in the framework of IMPEL (European Union Network for the Implementation and Enforcement of Environmental Law) and the dissemination of the project’s results promotes the training of the acting environmental, nature conservation and water authorities.
 The National Environmental, Nature Conservation and Water Chief Inspectorate coordinates these projects as a founding member of the Union.

-13. In the framework of the cooperation agreement concluded with the Association of Hungarian Public Administration Judges, the Parliamentary Commissioner for Future Generations holds training sessions for public administration judges relating to various areas of EU environmental law (so far in connection with environmental impact studies and EU waste law).
-In addition to judges, the training sessions were also attended by a large number of administrative and ministerial administrators and prosecutors.
+12. As a sequel to the earlier agreement with the Association of Administration Judges, the deputy of the commissioner of fundamental rights has held a seminar in October 2013, labelled “Principles of Environment Protection in the EU and their effect on practical law”.
+Judges, authority and ministerial administrators and prosecutors were among those invited.

 Currently there are no targeted training courses related to the Convention in the training programmes of judges in Hungary.